Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Transition students by telling them that many of these decisions were made by Tokyo officials who understand city planning.
+Transition to the next phase of the lesson by telling students that many of these decisions were made by Tokyo officials who understand city planning.

 Extend